Magnetic Hill Ft Gaines, GA

 There is a gravity hill in Shullsburg, Lafayette Co., Wisconsin.
 It's also the home of

-some very tasty cheese, www.roellicheese.com, just in case you get bored with rolling
+www.roellicheese.com, just in case you get bored with rolling

 the wrong way on hills.